 They can be offered security from abuse, bullying, discrimination and prejudice.

 Council housing support is offered to people who do not have adequate money to pay for their own house.
 In Ireland, one can get support like they can rent a house or apartments from the local authority or they can adopt schemes like Rental Accommodation or Housing Assistance Payment or Leasing Initiatives to get help.

 Older travellers and people with disabilities can get support through the council, or one can get a grant to invest inaccessible homes.

 Approved housing bodies provide houses to people who cannot afford to buy on their own.

 Authorities have their own rules to determine the relative position of the applicants with certain local priorities and reasonable preferences.
 There are certain laws for allocation that determines the grounds for getting preference over others at the time of allocation.

 The authorities can allocate some of the housing by making direct offers to people waiting where the law does not provide clear guidelines to how the offers should be made, but they can reduce the priority level of an applicant if they turn down the offer.

 Certain basic rules for allotment of council property in Ireland are

 You must not have any suitable apartment or flat to live in,

-You must not owe money to other local authority in Ireland,
+You must not owe money to other local authorities in Ireland,

 If you are from another country, you should be living in Ireland,

 And you should explain your connection with the area like family, work, medical needs, education or others.

 You can apply for a council property, or a flat, or support accommodation, or a sheltered home, with the council in Scotland where anyone above the age of 16 can apply.
 If the council refuses to accept the application, you can get advice on it from the centre.

-It provides access to council backed accommodation for people with special needs like elderly, those with a disability, mental health issues, learning issues, young with needs, refugee or an ex-offender, or those taking therapy for alcohol/ drug addiction.
+It provides access to council backed accommodation for people with special needs like the elderly, those with a disability, mental health issues, learning issues, young with needs, refugee or ex-offender, or those taking therapy for alcohol/ drug addiction.